 A diet consisting of low sugar, decent quality forage (pasture and hay) without additional iron and balanced minerals is paramount.

 Once the diet, environment and trimming have been adjusted to promote good hoof health, then you can look at topical treatments.

-There are many different products marketed to treat thrush however some of them may not be your best choice due to the caustic and tissue-damaging effects that they have on healthy hoof tissue.
+Many different products are marketed to treat Thrush; however, some of them may not be your best choice due to the caustic and tissue-damaging effects they have on healthy hoof tissue.

-We need to try and focus on treatments that not only kill the fungus and bacteria but also support the healthy, living frog and hoof tissue!
-And underneath all that damaged, smelly goo is sensitive, live and sometimes very thin tissue.
+We need to try and focus on treatments that not only kill the fungus and bacteria but also support the healthy, living Frog and hoof tissue!
+Underneath all that damaged, smelly goo is sensitive, live and sometimes very thin tissue.

-The treatment you choose needs to get to the deepest parts of the hoof and frog cracks for it to be effective.
-This can be achieved with soaking or by injecting the product into the area with a nozzled syringe or similar.
+The treatment you choose needs to get to the deepest parts of the hoof and frog cracks to be effective.
+This can be achieved by soaking or injecting the product into the area with a nozzle syringe or similar.

 If soaking the following mixes work well in soak boots:

 A great place to start would be to: